kmdouglass/website/posts/testing-simulation-code.md

     num_pixels = 32, 32
     mean_photons = 100
     photons = (mean_photons * np.ones(num_pixels)).astype(np.uint8)
-    expected_mean = 546.88
+    expected_mean = 191.2
-    expected_std = 66.9
+    expected_std = 3.42

     img = camera.snap(photons)

     tol_mean = TOL * img.std() / np.sqrt(num_pixels[0] * num_pixels[1])
     tol_std = TOL * se_std(img)

     assert np.isclose(img.mean(), expected_mean, atol=tol_mean)
     assert np.isclose(img.std(), expected_std, atol=tol_std)
 ```

-With a `TOL` value of 3 and with the sampling distributions being more-or-less normally distributed, each assertion should fail about 1 / 370 times because the area in the tails is 1 - (1 / 370).
-We can put this test into our test suite and continuous integration system (C) and run it automatically using whatever tools we wish, e.g. GitHub Actions and pytest.
+With a `TOL` value of 3 and with the sampling distributions being more-or-less normally distributed, each assertion should fail about 1 / 370 times because the area in the tails of the distribution beyond three standard errors is 1 / 370.
+We can put this test into our test suite and continuous integration (CI) system and run it automatically using whatever tools we wish, e.g. GitHub Actions and pytest.

 # Discussion